Ferdinand (film): Production

 In 2011, it was reported that 20th Century Fox Animation had acquired the rights to the children's book The Story of Ferdinand by Munro Leaf to adapt it into a computer-animated feature film with Carlos Saldanha attached to direct it.
 In May 2013, Fox titled the film simply Ferdinand, which would be produced by Blue Sky Studios.
 John Powell, a frequent collaborator with Saldanha, would be composing the film's score.
-In November 2016, it was reported that Gabriel Iglesias would voice a character named Cuatro, a chubby blue hedgehog, Una and Dos' brother.
+In November 2016, it was reported that Gabriel Iglesias would voice a character named Cuatro, Una and Dos' brother.

 Soundtrack

 On September 19, 2017, it was announced that singer Nick Jonas wrote and recorded a song called "Home" for the film, released as the promotional single of the soundtrack on October 20, 2017.
 A second original song by Jonas, "Watch Me", was released alongside the six-song EP on December 1.
 It features three original tracks, with the third song "Lay Your Head On Me" by Juanes.

 It was the last time Powell composed a Blue Sky film before the studio shut down on April 10, 2021.
 His score was released by Fox Music on December 15, 2017.